Visayan Electric announces scheduled power interruption

 [2] Time: 9:00 a.m. to 5:00 p.m.
 (8hrs)

 Purpose: To improve the reliability of the distribution system serving Brgy.
-Tisa by facilitating tapping of service entrance wire.
+Paknaan by facilitating installation of secondary pole.

 Areas Affected: